pelican-eggs/eggs/README.md

 If you are submitting PR's try and keep names and titles the same.

+# You must restart your daemon after importing an egg.

 ## Please read the CONTRIBUTING.md before submitting PRs

 ## Bot Eggs